Sidharth-e/MOMOS/TERMUX-SETUP-GUIDE.md

 ## Alternative: Cloud Inference

-If local inference is too slow:
+If local inference is too slow or fails:
 - Use HuggingFace Inference API
 - Try Google Colab (free tier)
 - Use cloud-based inference services